Rugby Codes Research Group (RCRG) - Interdisciplinary Research

 Professor Patria Hume (Founder of RCRG, AUT Professor Human Performance, Biomechanist, Kinanthropometrist, Injury prevention specialist, Injury epidemiologist)

-Associate Professor Lesley Ferkins (AUT staff, Sports Management specialist)
+Professor Lesley Ferkins (AUT staff, Sports Management specialist)

 Associate Professor Nic Gill (All Blacks Strength & Conditioning Coach, AUT Staff)